Call the trip sitter, we’re going in.

 We won’t try to sum up MAPS’ many achievements here, but we will say that they offer one of the most detailed pictures of psychedelic science and best practices in the space.
 Their practitioner directories are a valuable resource, and they have links to many classic works of the earlier psychedelic movement for those interested in the space.
 Trip sitters and psychedelic users of all levels of experience will find something fascinating.

-Fireside Project: Trip Sitting by Phone
+Fireside Project: Sitting and a Psychedelic Guide by Phone

 Fireside is a psychedelic helpline, and an experiment in psychedelic telehealth and community support.
 It’s not quite the same as having a trip sitter in the room, but it’s the next best thing.